qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

   the centroid, with a preference for the placement directly over the centroid.
-  Again, you can define whether the centroid is the one of the :guilabel:`visible polygon` or the :guilabel:`whole polygon`, and whether to force the force the centroid point inside the polygon.
+  Again, you can define whether the centroid is the one of the :guilabel:`visible polygon` or the :guilabel:`whole polygon`, and whether to force the centroid point inside the polygon.

 * :guilabel:`Horizontal`: places at the best position a horizontal label inside the polygon.
 The preferred placement is further from the edges of the polygon.